LALR parser: LR parsers

 An LR(1) parser will create two different states (with non-conflicting lookaheads), neither of which is ambiguous.
 In an LALR parser this one state has conflicting actions (given lookahead c or d, reduce to E or F), a "reduce/reduce conflict"; the above grammar will be declared ambiguous by a LALR parser generator and conflicts will be reported.

 To recover, this ambiguity is resolved by choosing E, because it occurs before F in the grammar.
 However, the resultant parser will not be able to recognize the valid input sequence b e c, since the ambiguous sequence e c is reduced to (E → e) c, rather than the correct (F → e) c, but b E c is not in the grammar.

 LL parsers

-The LALR(j) parsers are incomparable with LL(k) parsers: for any j and k both greater than 0, there are LALR(j) grammars that are not LL(k) grammars and conversely.
+The LALR(j) parsers are incomparable with LL(k) parsers: for any j and k both greater than 0, there are LALR(j) grammars that are not LL(k) grammars and vice versa.
 In fact, it is undecidable whether a given LL(1) grammar is LALR(k) for any $k > 0$.

 Depending on the presence of empty derivations, a LL(1) grammar can be equal to a SLR(1) or a LALR(1) grammar.
 If the LL(1) grammar has no empty derivations it is SLR(1) and if all symbols with empty derivations have non-empty derivations it is LALR(1).
 If symbols having only an empty derivation exist, the grammar may or may not be LALR(1).